AndrianinaH/simple-http-client/README.md

 $response = $client->makeRequest('http://example.com', 'GET');
 ```

-The `SimpleHTTPClient` class exposes a public method named `makeRequest` which takes a URL, an HTTP request method, an HTTP request header string (optional), and an HTTP request body string (optional).
+The `SimpleHTTPClient` class exposes a public method named `makeRequest` which takes a URL, an HTTP request method, a request header string (optional), and a request body string (optional).
 The method returns an associative array containing the HTTP response status, header, and body.
 The example above initializes an instance of `SimpleHTTPClient` and makes a basic HTTP GET request, storing the response in `$response`.

-The basic response is structured like this:
+The response array is structured like this:

 ```
 Array (
     [status] => Array (
         [protocolVersion] => 1.1
         [statusCode] => 200
         [reasonPhrase] => OK
     )

     [header] => Array (
         [Content-type] => text/plain
         [Transfer-Encoding] => chunked
     )

     [body] => <html><head><title>Example Page</title></head><body>An example page body</body></html>
 )
 ```

+To determine whether a request returned a successful response or to handle different HTTP error codes simply test the value of `$response['status']['statusCode']`.
+To understand the intended content type of the body simply test the value of `$response['header']['Content-type']`.
+To work with the response body simply use `$response['body']`.
+That was easy, wasn't it?